Johnny Miller (aviator): Personal life

 In the 1960s he started cross-dressing, adopting the persona of Felicity Chandelle.
-He was arrested in New York city in March 1964, charged with vagrancy and being disguised in public.
+He was arrested in New York City in March 1964, charged with vagrancy and being disguised in public.
 His sentence was two days imprisonment, suspended.
 Appeals were rejected by both the New York Court of Appeals and the US Supreme Court.
 Eastern Airlines subsequently fired Miller for having 'signalled homosexuality'.

 Miller claimed never to have consumed alcohol, coffee or tobacco, and never took prescription drugs, except in his final days.
 He ate a lot of fruit and seafood, and never had butter on his bread, asking “Who the hell needs a lubricant to eat bread?
 Chew it.”
 He exercised through hill walking.

-Johnny Miller died 23 June 2008 aged 102 of natural causes at Vassar Brothers Medical Center, Poughkeepsie.
+Johnny Miller died on 23 June 2008, aged 102, of natural causes at Vassar Brothers Medical Center, Poughkeepsie.
 His last words, to his nephew, were "I guess my flying days are over".
 He had requested that his body be donated to medical research through the Anatomy Gifts Registry.